-If the family has reported zero income, HACA will conduct an interim reexamination every 90 days as long as the family continues to report that they have no income.
+If the family has reported zero income, HACA may conduct follow-up appointments.
 During the appointment, the family's income and expenses will be reviewed.
 The family will be supplied with information on how to secure income.
 If the family still claims 0 (zero) income, they will be required to fill out a 0 (zero) income form and provide information on how they pay for expenses.
 If it is determined that the family had income and failed to report it, the interim increase would be made effective immediately, the family would be processed for fraud and required to pay back any over-paid subsidies and their assistance may be processed for termination.